Projected subgradient methods for paraconvex optimization: Application to robust low-rank matrix recovery: Fundamental properties of paraconvex functions and optimization

-It is evident that the function $h$ is not a convex function possessing a saddle point.
-Specifically, the points \((0,\pm 1)\) and \((0,0)\) are stationary points: \((0,\pm 1)\) are global minima and \((0,0)\) is a saddle point, as indicated by the presence of both positive and negative eigenvalues in the Hessian matrix at \((0,0)\).
-Furthermore, the function \(h\) is a \(1\)-paraconvex function with constant $\rho>2$.
-It is also noteworthy that for any global minimum, a ball with radius \(r<1\) around the minimum contains no saddle points.
+It is evident that $h$ is nonconvex; see \Cref{fig:paraconvExa}.
+Moreover, the points $(0,\pm1)$ and $(0,0)$ are stationary.
+The points $(0,\pm1)$ are global minimizers, whereas $(0,0)$ is a saddle point.
+In particular, when $\nu=1$, the Hessian at $(0,0)$ has eigenvalues $\lambda_1=2$ and $\lambda_2=-4$, showing that $(0,0)$ is a strict nondegenerate saddle point.
+In contrast, for $\nu\in(0,1)$, the second eigenvalue tends to $-\infty$ as $y\to0$.
+Furthermore, the function $h$ is $\nu$-paraconvex with any constant $\rho>2$.
+It is also worth noting that, for each global minimizer, the open ball of radius $r<1$ centered at the minimizer contains no saddle points.

 \end{exa}